 TAX RISK.
-Because the trust's investment objective is to provide a high level of total after-tax return, including attractive tax-advantaged income, the attractiveness of investing in funds investing in municipal securities and common stocks that pay tax-qualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions.
+Because the investment objective of the Tax-Advantaged Growth & Income Trust is to provide a high level of total after-tax return, including attractive tax-advantaged income, the attractiveness of investing in funds investing in municipal securities and common stocks that pay tax-qualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions.
 The provisions of the Internal Revenue Code applicable to qualified dividend income and other matters may be changed at any time.
 Any proposed or actual changes in such rates or the exempt status of municipal securities, therefore, can significantly affect the demand for and supply, liquidity and marketability of municipal securities and the funds' investments in municipal securities and the trust's investments in equity securities that pay qualified dividend income.
-This could in turn affect the value of units of the trust.
+This could in turn affect the value of units of the Tax-Advantaged Growth & Income Trust.
 There can be no assurance as to the portion of the trust's distributions that will be tax-exempt or tax-advantaged.
 Tax-exempt income may in any case be subject to state or local income taxes and/or the alternative minimum tax, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).